Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 “Hell yeah!
 Four paws, lotsa traction and those long back muscles?
 He can cart-pull like a bulldozer.
 He can’t haul ass for distance, though.”

 Powell rubbed his jaw as he considered Daar, who was panting in the water feature on the obstacle course, having flung himself in there as soon as he was given leave.
-It was a popular spot for all the Gaoians---where humans could sweat away their workout, Gaoians were adapted for a much colder planet, and only really lost temperature through their ears and nose.
-They overheated easily, which sharply limited their endurance---*not* an ideal trait in a serviceman as far as Powell was concerned but one they had been able to adapt for in the Whitecrests.
+It was a popular spot for all the Gaoians - where humans could sweat away their workout, Gaoians were adapted for a much colder planet, and only really lost temperature through their ears and nose.
+They overheated easily, which sharply limited their endurance - *not* an ideal trait in a serviceman as far as Powell was concerned but one they had been able to adapt for in the Whitecrests.

 He took the tablet from Burgess and considered the data.
 Daar was in many ways a very different creature to the Whitecrests.
 He was stronger by a huge margin and shared with Burgess a degree of embarrassment about his own intelligence, while the Whitecrests approached intelligence with the same kind of fierce competition that the Beef Trio felt towards heavy weights.